terkhorn/stackato-mssql-example/README.md

 You should now be able to do 'stackato update HelloStackato' (no need to re-bind the MSSQL service), hit the URL of the app, and see that the connection is in an 'open' state.

-Now let's tunnel into the MSSQL instance and make a table that we can read and write to...
+Now let's tunnel into the MSSQL instance and make a table that we can read and write to.
+Note that the name of your MSSQL instance will differ from what's written below.

     $ vmc tunnel mssql-a450e sqlcmd